Subscribe

 Ben Bloom

-Kallmyer has received commissions from the San Francisco Museum of Modern Art, Walker Art Center, Pulitzer Arts Foundation, San Francisco Symphony, Los Angeles Philharmonic, STUDIO TeatrGaleria in Warsaw, and the National Gallery of Singapore among other spaces in America and Europe.
-He’s created interdisciplinary projects in collaboration with musicians like Mark Mothersbaugh, Moses Sumney, Julia Holter, and Justin Vernon & Aaron Dessner’s Eaux Claires Festival.
+Kallmyer has performed and exhibited at the San Francisco Museum of Modern Art, Walker Art Center, Pulitzer Arts Foundation, San Francisco Symphony, Los Angeles Philharmonic, STUDIO TeatrGaleria in Warsaw, and the National Gallery of Singapore among other spaces in America and Europe.
+He’s created interdisciplinary projects in collaboration with Mark Mothersbaugh, Moses Sumney, Julia Holter, and Justin Vernon & Aaron Dessner’s Eaux Claires Festival.
 His collaboration with the photographer David Maisel was acquired into the permanent collection of the San Francisco Museum of Modern Art in 2018.